 Of course, the all-time most irritating word in all of beedom is super.
 Super is short for superstructure.
 You can’t have a superstructure (which means “above the structure”) unless you first have a structure.
 All boxes cannot go above something that’s not there.
 You have brood boxes and supers.
+Brood boxes are the basic structure of the hive and contain the brood; supers go above the brood boxes and hold the honey.
 Simple and drop-dead logical.
 Why is that so confusing?

 If anyone is still awake, I have one more complaint.
 Recently I saw the abbreviation SBB used to mean “screened bottom board.”
 Two months later in the same publication SBB was used to mean “solid bottom board.”
 Just think about it; to help control Varroa mites you should use an SBB instead of an SBB.
 But everyone knows that, right?